contentful/database-exporter.rb/README.md

     "id": "model_name_3"
   },
 }
 ```

 #### has_one

 This method should only be used if the other class contains the foreign key.
 If the current class contains the foreign key, then you should use belongs_to instead.

+At the beginning and we build helper file which contains keys that are the object ID and the values are foreign ID.
+Path to this file is ```data_dir/helpers```.
+After that we modify only those files whose ID is located in the helper file as a key.
+Value is written as a Hash value.

  Example: